-b where practicable, all papers for which an External Examiner has responsibility are sent to them in one (1) batch.
+- a papers are sent to External Examiners at least eight (8) weeks before the date of the first examination in the series; - b where practicable, all papers for which an External Examiner has responsibility are sent to them in one (1) batch.

-Papers may be made available to External Examiners via the University's File Exchange Server.
+Papers may be made available to External Examiners via the University's File Exchange Server or approved digital examination platforms.

-- 7.3.2 The Head of Student Administration will ensure: - i compliance with the regulations and procedures set out in section 7.4.1, i and ii; - ii that two (2) copies of each draft examination paper, two (2) copies of the solutions (where these have been prepared (see section 7.2.2 ii); one (1) copy of the previous year's examination paper and a 'standard comment sheet' are sent to the External Examiner(s) and that they are notified, in writing, of the deadline for the return of this material;
+7.3.2 The Director of Student Administration will ensure:

+- i compliance with the regulations and procedures set out in section 7.4.1; - that two (2) copies of each draft examination paper, two (2) copies of the solutions (where these have been prepared (see section 7.2.2 ii); one (1) copy of the previous year's examination paper and a 'standard comment sheet' are sent to the External Examiner(s) and that they are notified, in writing, of the deadline for the return of this material;